Your neighborhood Fortis Institute, Houston North

 Located just off of Beltway 8, the FORTIS Institute in Houston, TX - North is close to everything in one of the best cities in the state of Texas.
 FORTIS Institute Houston North provides career education and training to people in the greater Houston area in the healthcare, medical and skilled trades career fields.
 You can receive your medical training in Houston, Texas, while being able to enjoy everything 'Space City' has to offer your fellow Texans.

-At FORTIS Institute Houston North we offer programs including Dental Assisting, Medical Assisting, Medical Billing and Coding, Sterile Processing Technician and Surgical Technology.
-Bureau of Labor Statistics ranks medical assistant among the fastest growing healthcare occupations nationally between now and 2018.
-You can capitalize on the healthcare trends in employment by pursuing your medical education at FORTIS Institute in Houston, TX - North.
+At FORTIS Institute Houston North we offer a Radiologic Technology program for those interested in a career as a rad tech.
+Our other programs include Dental Assisting, Medical Assisting, Sterile Processing Technician and Surgical Technology.
+Bureau of Labor Statistics ranks medical assistant among the fastest growing healthcare occupations nationally over the next 10 years.
+You can capitalize on the trends in healthcare employment by pursuing your medical education at FORTIS Institute in Houston, TX - North.